gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

     under the form of a tabulated file in `all_systems.tsv`.

   * :ref:`rejected_candidates.tsv<rejected_candidates_tsv>` and :ref:`rejected_candidates.txt<rejected_candidates_txt>` - This file lists candidate clusters (or a combination of clusters) components that were rejected by
-    MacSyFinder during the search process, and were thus not assigned to a candidate system.
+    MacSyLib during the search process, and were thus not assigned to a candidate system.
 This set of clusters are also given under the form of tabulated file
     :ref:`rejected_candidates.tsv<rejected_candidates_tsv>`.

   * :ref:`all_best_solutions.tsv<best_solution_tsv>` - This file contains all possible best solutions under the form of a per-component, tabulated report file.
-    To retrieve a single best solution as proposed by MacSyFinder, see file `best_solution.tsv`.
+    To retrieve a single best solution as proposed by MacSyLib, see file `best_solution.tsv`.

   * :ref:`all_systems.tsv<all_systems_tsv>` - This file contains all possible candidate systems given the definitions - without processing of the potential overlaps between candidate systems, under the form of a per-component, tabulated report file.
 It corresponds